1941 San Diego State Aztecs football team

 The 1941 San Diego State Aztecs football team represented San Diego State College during the 1941 college football season.

 San Diego State competed in the California Collegiate Athletic Association (CCAA).
 The 1941 team was led by head coach Leo B. Calland in his seventh season with the Aztecs.
 They played home games at two sites, Aztec Bowl and Balboa Stadium in San Diego, California.
 The Aztecs finished the season with six wins and four losses (6–4, 0–3 CCAA).
-Overall, the team outscored its opponents 105–87 for the season.
+Overall, the team outscored its opponents 105 to 87 for the season.

+San Diego State was ranked at No. 210 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.